SHARE YOUR SIGHTINGS

 REQUIRED DATA

 What is the name of the nearest town to your sighting spot?
-Location*:

 OPTIONAL DATA

 Can you identify what turtle you saw?
-You can use the identification key in the β€œspecies” section in our website.
+You can use the identification key in the “species” section of our website.

-How long was the carapace of the turtle you saw?
-You can provide an estimate of the turtle’s straight carapace length (SCL; is the length of the carapace only, from the neck to the tail of the turtle without considering the curvature of the carapace).
-You can find more information about it in the β€œdid you know” section in our website.
-The data is used to understand whether a turtle is juvenile or adult based on the SCL.
-Sex*:
+How long was the turtle’s carapace?
+You can provide an estimate of the straight carapace length (SCL), which is the length of the carapace only, from the neck to the tail, without considering the curvature.
+You can find more information in the “did you know” section of our website.
+This data helps us understand whether a turtle is juvenile or adult.

-It can be identified only in adult or sub-adult individuals (carapace length of more than 70cm).
+Sex can usually be identified only in adult or sub-adult individuals (carapace length above 70 cm).
 The best way to identify the sex of a turtle is by observing its tail.
-If the tail extends well beyond the carapace (>20cm), it is an adult male.
-The tail of a female turtle is short and usually extends only slightly beyond the end of the carapace (< 10cm).
-You can find more information about it in the β€œdid you know” section in our website.
+If the tail extends well beyond the carapace (>20 cm), it is usually an adult male.
+The tail of a female turtle is short and usually extends only slightly beyond the end of the carapace (<10 cm).
+More information is available in the “did you know” section of our website.

-Have you seen anything special like an unusual behaviour or an unusual feature on the turtle?
+Have you noticed any unusual behaviour or special feature on the turtle?
 Was the turtle in distress or injured?
+Let us know any other information that could be useful.

 DATA TREATMENT AND AUTHORIZATION